hghcomphys/weather-monitor-module/README.md

 - Buzzer pin ➡ 15

-## Code
+## Code adjustment
-A few parameters have to be known and set in the code beforehand:
+A few parameters have to be known and set beforehand in the code.
 - SSID                  : WiFi network's name
 - PASSWORD              : WiFi password
 - APIKEY                : Open weather map api key (see the references)